- What Subjects Could You Tutor In?

 That being said, let us now advance a caveat: if you wish to become an in-home personal trainer, you must have a valid Level-3 certificate.

 Being a private tutor requires a certain level of skill and expertise, and it is up to you to advertise your credentials accordingly and decide whether you are competent to tutor in a certain subject.

 Many tutors are professional teachers or ex-teachers, but it is not necessary to have any teaching qualifications to be a private tutor.

 Some students prefer to have a tutor who is a certified teacher due to their knowledge of the syllabus and what exam boards are looking for in test prep, whereas others might find that their way of learning is better supported by someone with different experience and skills to offer, such as a recent graduate.

 Tuition in more specialist subjects, IT and media-based skills, for example, tends to be provided by people with industry experience of working in that specific field, and they can be very helpful for students who are thinking about a career in that area.

 It is not necessary to have professional experience of the subject you wish to tutor.

 What Are The Legalities of Working Private Tutor Jobs?

-There are no legal requirements to work as a private tutor in the UK.
+There are no legal requirements to work as a private tutor in Nigeria.
 It is therefore up to you, the tutor, to advertise your services and decide which precautions to take and which checks you may wish to have done.